-If at any point (either the start of a season or after a grade check) a student falls below the Academic Extracurricular Expectations listed below the student will be placed on Academic Probation.
+If at any point (either at the start of a season or after a grade check) a student falls below the Eligibility Requirements set forth above, the student will be placed on Academic Probation.
+For students who start a fall sport on academic probation due to low grades (but they meet the minimum MHSAA

 Once on Academic Probation a student will have 3 school weeks to demonstrate he or she has met the Academic Extracurricular Expectations identified below.
-At the conclusion of the three week period if the student has met the Academic Extracurricular Expectations he or she will be removed from Academic Probation.
-If after three weeks the student has not met the Academic Extracurricular Expectations below he or she will be considered ineligible for all extracurricular activities until he or she establish that he or she has met the requirements to be removed from Academic Probation.
+While on academic probation a student may practice, however, playing in contests while on academic probation will be at the discretion of the coach and athletic director.
+At the conclusion of the three week period, if the student has met the Academic Extracurricular Expectations, he or she will be removed from Academic Probation.
+If after three weeks the student has not met the Academic Extracurricular Expectations below he or she will be ineligible for all extracurricular activities until he or she establishes that he or she has met the requirements to be removed from Academic Probation.

-In the event the student starts the Fall season on Academic Probation based on his or her performance during the spring semester of the preceding year he or she will have three school weeks to meet the expectations listed below.
+In the event the student starts the Fall season on Academic Probation based on his or her performance during the spring semester of the preceding year, he or she will have three school weeks to meet the expectations listed below.